Orlando FreeFall to be torn down after death of 14-year-old - NewsBreak

 TAMPA, Fla. ( WFLA ) – A towering amusement ride in central Florida’s tourism district where a Missouri teen fell to his death will be taken down because of the accident, the owner said Thursday.

-Tyre Sampson, 14, died in March after falling from the Free Fall ride during a spring break trip to Orlando’s ICON Park amusement center.Police identify man accused in alleged sexual assault in metro Halloween store
+Tyre Sampson, 14, died in March after falling from the Free Fall ride during a spring break trip to Orlando’s ICON Park amusement center.Autopsy shows Tyre Sampson fell more than 70 feet, died of blunt force trauma

 An autopsy showed that Tyre Sampson suffered numerous broken bones and internal injuries in the fall, which was ruled an accidental death.
 It showed Sampson weighed 383 pounds (173 kilograms), well above the ride manual’s weight limit of 287 pounds (130 kilograms).